timo-reymann/SignalWeb/README.md

   This complements Signal with a Browser edition, just like Telegram offers webk.telegram.org and WhatsApp offers web.whatsapp.com.
 </p>

+## Self-Hosted

 Hosted on your own hardware using your authentication of choice.

+The container comes with no authentication by default, so you can put your own authentication proxy in front.

+You also don't need to rely on someone else to store your data safely, as you can host it on any x64 docker host.

 ## Features

 - Web UI for Signal
 - Persistence in `/config`

+## Limitations

+- No memo support (can't record & play audio)
+- No attachment upload
+- Clipboard only accessible via VNC Overlay

 ## Requirements